Once upon a time there lived a Misfit and her Mini-Me.

 Holy crapballs I’m old.
 I’m like a ninety year old right angle in the mornings!

-this is EXACTLY how our Misfit feels in the mornings!
+this is EXACTLY how our story’s Misfit feels in early a.m. lately!

-She’d NEVER whine I feel fat!! yet she found herself *whining* I feel a bazillion years old this morning!! without a second thought.
+As a woman and a mother she’d never have whined I feel fat!! but she found herself lamenting My hips hurt.
+I feel a bazillion years old this morning! without a second thought.

-She found herself *matter-of-factly* stating to her Mini-Me upon climbing out of her beloved beanbag chair:
+She heard herself stating quite plainly to her Mini-Me upon climbing out of their beloved beanbag chair:

 Wait.
 Wait.
 I’m not a spring chicken any more.
 MamaOld.
 This may take a while.